Mission and Outreach Ministries

 Mission work is woven into the fabric our church.
 Many of the groups, classes, organizations, and age related ministries are engaged in reaching out in the name of Christ.
 In addition, our Missions Committee helps connect people from the congregation and the community to those most vulnerable and in need.
 Our mission work includes opportunities locally to touch the lives of our neighbors, and globally to share the love of Christ across the globe.
 There is a chance for everyone to participate through giving and hands on ministry.
 We are the hands of Christ!
 Come, help make a difference!

-For additional information, please contact Rev. Ann McClellan at [email protected], 719-471-8522, ext.214.
-If you would like to volunteer for any of our mission and outreach activities, please submit the Volunteer Sign-Up Form on this page.
+For additional information, check out our Missions & Outreach news page or contact Rev. Ann McClellan at email@example.com, 719-471-8522, ext.214.
+If you would like to volunteer for any of our mission and outreach activities, please submit the Volunteer Sign-Up Form at the bottom of this page.

 Feed My Starving Children